Iron Monger: Ultimate Marvel

 Tony then realizes that Dolores is no longer on the plane, and upon breaking into the cockpit he sees another nuke.
 He cannot disable it, because then a separate bomb will go off, destroying the nuke and plane.
 War Machine goes to Dolores' mansion, only to find him dead.
 Someone booby trapped his piano, and it blew up in his face while he was playing.
 Tony flies the plane low enough to the water that Obadiah can jump off into the water.
 He then gets his nanobots to disarm the nuke and set off the smaller bomb while he attempts to jump off the plane.
 They realize that another arms dealer was out to kill everyone (Dolores, Obadiah and Tony).

 Meanwhile, Howard is recovered enough to go to prison, but the guards sent to escort him were not sent by the Police Department.
 Howard fights them off and escapes.
 Tony meets with him, and says that he thinks it was Loni that is the mastermind behind the scenes trying to kill them.
 Iron Man, War Machine, Nifara, Howard and Obadiah set off to Utah to find Loni.
 They arrive and their chopper explodes, injuring War Machine.
 Obadiah falls off a cliff, but Iron Man catches him as terrorists arrive on the scene.
 Iron Man flees, but follows them as they take Obadiah to his mother Loni and their hideout.
 Iron Man breaks into the compound and Loni floods it with poison gas trying to kill him, abandoning Obadiah.
 After Tony beats Loni and tends to Howard, Obadiah (mad that his mother abandoned him for dead with the poison gas) enters the room and kills her.
 However, he decides not to attack Tony, stating that he had saved his life several times and that they are now even.
 They are all picked up by the feds and go home.

-The retconned Ultimate universe has the mastermind of Ultimate Comics: Armor Wars as Howard Stark Sr. in a human/machine armor that resembles Iron Monger with some elements of Titanium Man.
+Ultimate Universe

+During the "Ultimate Invasion", the Maker remade Earth-6160 into his own image.
+Obadiah Stane is an African-American man who is the business partner of Howard Stark, running Stark/Stane, one of the North American Union's main corporations, alongside him.
+Both of them attend an international event of world leaders in The City at Latveria.
+When a clone army from the future attacks, Stane dons his armor to fight them until he is killed by a clone of Vision.

+It is later stated he was one of the members of the Maker's Council, serving as the ruler of the technocratic Union.
+After his death, Howard is appointed in his place.